Oregon Tort Claims Against The State

 Time Limits for Lawsuits Against Public Bodies in Oregon

-If you were hurt by a City of Portland driver, a State employee who was on the job, a Tri-Met bus, a public school teacher on the job, a police officer, or any other state, county, or city entity or worker, you generally have to file Oregon Tort Claims Notice within 180 days.
-If your family member was killed by the negligence of one of these entities, you might have a year (talk to a lawyer to make sure – wrongful death cases are even more complicated).
+If you were hurt by a City of Portland driver, a State employee on the job, a Tri-Met bus, a public school teacher on the job, a police officer, or any other state, county, or city entity or worker, you generally have to file Oregon Tort Claims Notice within 180 days.
+If your family member was killed by the negligence of one of these entities, you might have a year (talk to a Portland accident lawyer to make sure – wrongful death cases are even more complicated).

 Oregon tort claims are notices – basically the official notice for a public body (usually the state of Oregon) that someone believes they have grounds for a lawsuit.
 This is not the lawsuit itself, which will later need to be proved, but just the first step in the process.
 It also helps to have a personal injury lawyer in Portland by your side through it all.

 The normal time limit for bringing a lawsuit for a personal injury in Oregon is 2 years, pursuant to the Oregon Personal Injury Statute of Limitations as stated in ORS 12.110(1).